beth

 Wilma A. Bainbridge, Elizabeth H. Hall, Chris I. Baker

-Cerebral Cortex, 08 December 2020.
+Cerebral Cortex, 2020.

 frontiers Eye Movements in Real-World Scene Photographs: General Characteristics and Effects of Viewing Task